Report card: Bob Condotta grades the Seahawks’ regular season, hands out awards

 MLB Bobby Wagner

-Of everything Wagner did this season, here’s what might have been most important — Wagner played 1,142 snaps, 99.22% of the plays during a season in which Seattle’s defense was on the field a lot.
+Of everything Wagner did this season, here’s what might have been most important — Wagner played 1,142 snaps, 99.22% of the plays during a season in which the defense was on the field a lot.
 He was the steady force early when the defense was finding itself (recall Wagner’s play call to sniff out Cam Newton’s fourth-down run in Week 2) and the leader throughout.
-Don’t just take it from me, though.
+Don’t just take it from me.
 Pro Football Focus named Wagner to its All-Pro team — the only Seahawk honored — writing: “Wagner tallied 53 defensive stops, 19 total pressures and nine forced incompletions, the most among any linebacker.
 Things throughout the league may change, but Wagner’s place among the game’s best seems like a constant.”

 SPECIAL TEAMS MVP